 Math for Business will also prepare you for an exam to be taken at the end of course.
-This is a diagnostic exam and it is mandatory for al entering MBA students.
-Beginning in mid-June, students will have access to an online exam that may be taken any time prior to July 25, 2015.
+This is a diagnostic exam and it is mandatory for all entering MBA students.
+Beginning in May, students will have access to an online exam that may be taken any time prior to August 1.
 We will give you feedback about your exam performance, and you will also be able to see your performance rank within the student body.
 Students that score below the passing threshold will be contacted by the MBA program office about additional requirements and steps to improve their math proficiency.

-have access to the mandatory online math exam from mid-May through July 25.
+NOTE: Students will have access to the mandatory online math exam from mid-May through August 1.